composerize/composerize/.github/ISSUE_TEMPLATE.md

 **Are you willing/able to attempt a fix?**

-Most issues can be trivially fixed by updating this mapping:
+Most issues can be trivially addressed by updating this mapping:

 https://github.com/magicmark/composerize/blob/dcae8ace865e2eef69e5bd27c4a9a320f56cac75/packages/composerize/src/mappings.js#L62-L66